Suspicious Call Prompts Murder Investigation in Joshua Tree, Two Dead

 The reporting party was concerned because he could hear the female screaming and he believed she was being assaulted.
 The reporting party could also hear a male, making statements that he was in possession of a gun.

 Dispatch was advised that the subjects were in a dirt field in the area of Yucca Trail and La Contenta Road.
 When deputies from the Morongo Basin Sheriff’s Station arrived, they saw the victim and suspect in a dirt field standing outside a vehicle.
-As deputies attempted to contact them, the suspect shot the victim in the upper body.
+As deputies attempted to contact them, the suspect, identified as 58-year-old Joshua Tree resident Ray Wyatt, shot the victim in the upper body.
+The victim has been identified as 23-year-old Joshua Tree resident, Ronda Ebeling.

 A deputy involved shooting occurred and the suspect fled the location on foot.
 Additional deputies arrived on scene, as deputies were searching the desert area for the suspect, they located him near a bush and a second deputy involved shooting occurred.